pgdr/talks/inhouse/PITCHME.md

 +++
 #### challenge: excellence — in what?

-Frankensteinian teams delivering subpar "digital"
+* Frankensteinian teams delivering sub-excellence
+* Causes frustration among developers
+* Causes confusions among stakeholders

 +++
 #### challenge: the dark side of the shared culture